 “Normally—” said Steve, and Rei cut in, “Yeah, right, normally, but you could have an army of undead if its leaders had a demon with them or carried some evil magic idol or something.
 And an area of evil power from another dimension could flow out and expand.”
 Rei waggled his fingers and spread his hands over the table, to represent the expansion of undead evil.

-Steve was just a little too flattered by the performance to comment on how stupid this looked.
-“Anyway,” he said, “going up a rank will help a little, but you’ll still be pretty weak for the next part.”
+Steve was too flattered by Rei’s performance to comment on how stupid it looked.
+“Anyway,” he said, “going up a rank will help a little, but Megaera will still be pretty low rank to tackle the next part.”

 Rei said, “Maybe you could run a side adventure so she can go up a few ranks.”

 Steve looked down to hide the smile tugging at his mouth.
 Rei said, “You could play at school, like over lunch.”

 Tess grew restive and took interest in the ceiling.

 “No,” Steve said, “that never works, and I don’t like explaining to other people what we’re doing.”

 “Yeah, no!”
 Tess agreed, pulled back to earth.
 “Maybe you could run a side adventure for all of us before we have to tackle the giants.”